 ACE (Adolescent Comprehension Evaluation): A Solution Provided by LiteracyACE & Surpass

-Join Dr. Mary Jean Tecce DeCarlo and Dr. Lori Severino from the School of Education at Drexel University, as they provide an update on their decision to utilize Surpass for the creation and delivery of the ACE (Adolescent Comprehension Evaluation) assessment.
+Join Dr. Mary Jean Tecce DeCarlo and Dr. Lori Severino from the School of Education at Drexel University, as they provide an update on their decision to utilise Surpass for the creation and delivery of the ACE (Adolescent Comprehension Evaluation) assessment.

 ACE has been developed by Drexel University to provide a much-needed tool for assessing reading comprehension ability of students in grades 6-8.
 Research carried out by the School of Education revealed that students, particularly those with special educational needs, were being impacted by inadequate reading instruction due to a lack of appropriate assessment tools.
-By utilizing Surpass for ACE, teachers gain access to extensive reporting data to better inform teaching instruction.
+By utilising Surpass for ACE, teachers gain access to extensive reporting data to better inform teaching instruction.

 This promises to be a fascinating update on an innovative solution to improving the assessment experience for everyone.
-Join Dr. DeCarlo and Dr. Severino as they give an insight into the challenges they faced, why this problem needed solving, and why Surpass was chosen as the platform to best facilitate the ACE program.
+Join Dr. DeCarlo and Dr. Severino as they give an insight into the challenges they faced, why this problem needed solving, and why Surpass was chosen as the platform to best facilitate the ACE programme.

 This podcast episode is a recording of the presentation given at the Surpass Conference in October 2020.